 Differences in chain design inevitably lead to some unique chain-specific considerations.
 Below are idiosyncrasies we have identified, though it may not be comprehensive and we are interested in hearing if you encounter others.

 # config.json - chains field

-Gas prices on Avalanche mainnet are often underestimated when getting
+Gas fees on Avalanche mainnet are often underestimated when using

 Execution costs on Arbitrum are calculated slightly differently than Ethereum,

 which impacts the gas required to fulfill requests.
 To account for this, we

 fulfillmentGasLimit when using both